'Healthy correction' or something more? Stock swings keep investors on edge

 During the recent selloff, the focus has centered on large technology and growth stocks that have carried the market for much of the year, but have also been hit harder this month.

-The S&P 500 technology sector .SPLRCT had fallen 12.8% from the market's Sept.
-2 high as of Wednesday, while Amazon AMZN.O and Netflix NFLX.O each had declined about 15% over that time.
+The S&P 500 technology sector had fallen 12.8% from the market’s Sept.
+2 high as of Wednesday, while Amazon and Netflix each had declined about 15% over that time.

 September has marked a reversal in stock market trends that have persisted for much of 2020.
 Without the performance of the tech sector, as well as Amazon and Netflix, the S&P 500 would have lost more than 9% of its market value as of Wednesday, as opposed to a 0.2% gain for the year, according to Refinitiv data.